 Dusty had to get back to work, and we hurriedly said our goodbyes.
 Following the exchange, Ellis and I made our way back to town.
 As we walked, I could see Ellis turning the conversation I had with Dusty over in his own mind.
 It was as if he were coming to terms with the fact that the Great Bear Rainforest, which he prided himself on knowing as well as anyone could, appeared to harbour an enigma which neither he nor anyone could fully explain.
 It was, admittedly, a great mystery.

-- John Zada is a freelance journalist and photographer who travels the globe and writes regularly about its great places.
+- John Zada is a freelance journalist and photographer who travels the globe and writes regularly about its wide spectacular spaces.